The Bisexual: Reception

-The Bisexual has an approval rating of 90 per cent on review aggregator website Rotten Tomatoes, based on 30 reviews.
+The Bisexual has an approval rating of 90 percent on review aggregator website Rotten Tomatoes, based on 30 reviews.
 Heather Hogan at Autostraddle called the show "brilliant", adding that, "Akhavan's characters absolutely do not always do or say The Right Thing, but her writing is overflowing with compassion".
 Clarisse Loughrey at The Independent gave the show four stars out of five, opining that the show is "what British comedy needs to break through the stereotypes and move forward".
 Lucy Mangan of The Guardian described the show as "neither funny nor dramatic", giving it only two stars out of five.

 In February 2023, TIME named The Bisexual as one of the Best TV Rom-Coms of the Streaming Era.